What is Osteoarthritis?

 Your “load-bearing” joints, such as your hips, feet, spine, hands, and knees are usually impacted with the disease starting in one joint then spreading to other joints.
-Osteoarthritis can be a primary or a secondary condition.
+Osteoarthritis can be a primary or a secondary medical condition.
 If it is a secondary condition, you should include the primary condition and its symptoms in your claim to help support your case.
 Osteoarthritis is diagnosed by ongoing symptoms, x-rays, scans, and even blood tests that show an elevated inflammation rate.

-How Your Ability to Work is Impacted
+How Your Ability to Work is Impacted By Osteoarthritis

 Osteoarthritis is a chronic condition that requires ongoing medical care.
-Because of the severity of some cases, joint replacement surgery is sometimes necessary and you may even have to be hospitalized because of your condition.
+Because of the severity of some cases of osteoarthritis, joint replacement surgery is sometimes necessary and you may even have to be hospitalized because of your condition.

 Because your weight-bearing joints are affected, you may not be able to stand or sit for long periods without having to reposition.
 If your back, hips, or knees are involved, you may not be able to lift, bend, or squat repeatedly.

 As the condition advances and your joints worsen, your mobility can be impacted even more.
-You may require the assistance of a cane or walker for walking as your condition advances.
+You may require the assistance of a cane or walker for walking as osteoarthritis advances.
 Pain medications and anti-inflammatory drugs are often prescribed to treat the condition.

-How Your Ability to Perform Specific Jobs Are Affected
+How Your Ability to Perform Specific Jobs Are Affected By Osteoarthritis